owlbarn/owl/README.md

 ## Maths and Stats

 There are a lot of basic and advanced mathematical and statistical functions in `Maths` and `Stats` modules.
 Most of them are interfaced to Gsl directly, so you may want to read [GSL Manual](https://www.gnu.org/software/gsl/manual/html_node/) carefully before using the module.
+In the future, Owl will also supports other math library as optional backend in case you need different licence.

 [`Stats`](http://www.cl.cam.ac.uk/~lw525/owl/Stats.html) has three submodules: [`Stats.Rnd`](http://www.cl.cam.ac.uk/~lw525/owl/Stats.Rnd.html) for random numbers, [`Stats.Pdf`](http://www.cl.cam.ac.uk/~lw525/owl/Stats.Pdf.html) for probability dense functions, and [`Stats.Cdf`](http://www.cl.cam.ac.uk/~lw525/owl/Stats.Cdf.html) for cumulative distribution functions.
 In addition, I have implemented extra functions such as two ranking correlations: `Stats.kendall_tau` and `Stats.spearman_rho`); two MCMC (Markov Chain Monte Carlo) functions in `Stats` module: Metropolis-Hastings (`Stats.metropolis_hastings`) and Gibbs sampling (`Stats.gibbs_sampling`) algorithms.